On Zarankiewicz's Problem for Intersection Hypergraphs of Geometric Objects: Intersection Hypergraphs of Axis-Parallel Boxes

 In this subsection we bound the number of edges in a $K_{t,gt}$-free intersection graph of two families of axis-parallel boxes in $\Re^d$.
 We prove the following: \begin{theorem} Let $A,B$ be two multisets of boxes in $\Re^d$ where $|A|=n,|B|=m$ and $m=\mathrm{poly}(n)$.
 If their intersection graph $G_{A,B}$ is $K_{t,gt}$-free ($t$ on the side of $A$), then

-where $f_{d,t}(n)=t(\frac{\log n}{\log \log n})^{d-1}$. \end{theorem} Theorem~\ref{cons:lopsided} is a generalization and an improvement of the bound on intersections between two families of axis-parallel rectangles in $\Re^2$ proved in~\cite[Theorem~1.7]{KellerS24}.
-Compared to the result of~\cite{KellerS24}, Theorem~\ref{cons:lopsided} applies in $\Re^d$ for all $d \geq 2$, is not restricted to the symmetric case of $K_{t,t}$, and has a better dependence on $t$. \begin{remark} We state the theorem in terms of the auxiliary function $f_{d,t}(n)$, as in the sequel it will be used in a blackbox manner.
-We note that an easy argument using biclique covers (see~\cite[Lemma~2.1]{Chan06}) allows replacing $f_{d,t}(n)$ with $(\log n)^d$.
-In this way, we get an inferior bound in terms of $n$, but an improved dependency on $t$, which amounts to a better overall bound for $t \gg \log n (\log \log n)^{d-1}$.
-We conjecture that $f_{d,t}(n)$ can be replaced with $(\frac{\log n}{\log \log n})^{d-1}$, which would lead to a bound of $O_{d,r}(tn^{r-1} (\frac{\log n}{\log \log n})^{d-1})$ for Zarankiewicz's problem for $r$-partite intersection hypergraphs of axis-parallel boxes in $\Re^d$, which is sharp in terms of both $n$ and $t$. \end{remark}
+where $f_{d}(n)=(\frac{\log n}{\log \log n})^{d-1}$. \end{theorem} Theorem~\ref{cons:lopsided} is a generalization and an improvement of the bound on intersections between two families of axis-parallel rectangles in $\Re^2$ proved in~\cite[Theorem~1.7]{KellerS24}.
+Compared to the result of~\cite{KellerS24}, Theorem~\ref{cons:lopsided} applies in $\Re^d$ for all $d \geq 2$, is not restricted to the symmetric case of $K_{t,t}$, and has a better (and optimal) dependence on $t$.

 The proof of Theorem~\ref{cons:lopsided} is divided into two main cases, based on the following observation.
 Any intersection between two axis-parallel boxes belongs to one of two types: \begin{enumerate} \item \emph{Vertex containment intersections}, in which a vertex of one box is contained in the other box;